There are many reasons why your AC system freezes up.

 Making sure the air filter isn’t clogged and airflow isn’t restricted are the only tasks you can safely take care of yourself.
-If you need to install a new the filter, you can hasten the melting process by switching off the unit and turning on the fan.
+If you need to put in a new the filter, you can accelerate the melting process by switching off the equipment and using the fan.
 If you have a heat pump, you can turn it to heat mode until the ice has melted.

-After the ice disappears, move settings back to normal.
-If your unit freezes again, contact Service Experts Heating & Air Conditioning to repair the issue.
+After the ice disappears, turn settings back to normal.
+If your equipment freezes again, contact Service Experts Heating & Air Conditioning to fix the issue.

 Here are several other reasons why your system might be freezing up.

-Low refrigerant—Freezing up could be created by a refrigerant leak.
+Low refrigerant—A frozen system could be a result of a refrigerant leak.

 What leads to a leak?